skutov/RSS2Epub/README.md

 Definitions
 ----------------------
-account - one user account, may have multiple feeds added and have multiple series's based off multiple feeds, eg different topics, times, etc. feed - an single RSS/Atom/other feed of content from a website that may be added by multiple users page - one piece of content from a feed, may include text, HTML etc. epub - a file for an ereader that contians information stored as text and/or images series - a definition of one series of epub files to be sent out including frequency, which feeds to include, where to send etc. issue - on epub file that gets sent out to a user, includes a number of pages from the feeds specified in the series for the issue
+account - one user account, may have multiple feeds added and have multiple series's based off multiple feeds, eg different topics, times, etc.
+feed - an single RSS/Atom/other feed of content from a website that may be added by multiple users
+page - one piece of content from a feed, may include text, HTML etc.
+epub - a file for an ereader that contians information stored as text and/or images
+series - a definition of one series of epub files to be sent out including frequency, which feeds to include, where to send etc.
+issue - on epub file that gets sent out to a user, includes a number of pages from the feeds specified in the series for the issue

 Database Structure
 ----------------------
 This is provisional and will probably change as development occurs.
 Format:
 table name
 	-field name - format

 accounts
 	- account uid - int PK
 	- email - string
 	- auth info - various
 	- name - string

 categorys
 	- category id - int PK
 	- category name - string
 	- account uid - int

 feeds
 	- feed id - int PK
 	- feed url - string
 	- name - string
 	- ttl - int

 pages
 	- page id - int PK
 	- feed id - int
 	- date/time published - date/time
 	- content - HTML or links to XSL files

 series's
 	- series id - int PK
 	- account id - int
 	- series name - string
 	- frequency - int or time
 	- address - string (email address to send to, eg amazon distribution email address etc)

 issues
 	- issue id - int PK
 	- series id - int
 	- date - date/time

 account-feeds
 	- account uid -int PK
 	- feed id - int PK
 	- category id - int

 series-feeds
 	- series id - int PK
 	- feed id - int PK

 issue-pages
 	- issue id - int PK
 	- page id - int PK

 account-pages
 	- account id - int PK
 	- page id - int PK
 	- read - bool
 	- vetod - bool

 Changelog
 ----------------------
 0.0 - Added readme and began design process

 Roadmap - Functionality
 ----------------------
 1.0 - Base functionality - Backend
 1.1 - To be able to read and parse RSS feeds.
 1.2 - To be able to create epub files from feed content.
 1.3 - To be able to send epubs by email.
 1.4 - To have this process happen automatically on a regular basis.
 1.5 - To have the resultant content from parsing be saved into the database.
 1.6 - To keep track of which pages have been read or sent out.

 2.0 - Base functionality - Frontend
 2.1 - To use google accounts/some other api for authentication. (more secure than developing own password system, also, who needs more accounts?)
 2.2 - To allow users to select frequency of mailings, eg, daily, weekly, on specific days, when there's n unread articles, etc.
-	2.3 - To show un-sent articles for users to read/veto 2.4 - To give the option for users to have an epub sent out sooner that scheduled.
+2.3 - To show un-sent articles for users to read/veto
+2.4 - To give the option for users to have an epub sent out sooner that scheduled.
-	2.5 - To show the contents of
+2.5 - To show the contents of previously sent issues to users.

 3.0 - Multi-user optimisation - Database and Backend
 3.1 - To keep database of articles and keep record of which ones have been sent to each user.
 3.2 - To keep database of feeds and which articles are from each feed, to be updated frequently that users picks are chosen from.

 To-Do
 ----------------------